If generative AI is the answer, what is the question?: Foundations of Generative AI

 More fundamentally, reinforcement learning itself can be viewed as generative modeling focused explicitly on producing behavior sequences that achieve high rewards.
 Generating behaviors conditioned on achieving high rewards is thus a natural and promising approach to RL.
 Recent methods such as Decision Transformer~\cite{chen2021decision} and Decision Diffuser~\cite{ajay2023conditional} explicitly adopt this viewpoint.
 However, conditioning generation exclusively on high rewards raises foundational challenges related to trajectory realizability, particularly in stochastic environments where agents cannot directly control states, only actions.
 Addressing fundamental theoretical questions, such as characterizing limits of this generative and RL interaction, remains an open and fertile area for future research.
 An emerging line of work at this intersection is Generative Flow Networks, which we discuss next.

 An emerging example that explicitly merges ideas from generative modeling and reinforcement learning is the family of Generative Flow Networks (GFlowNets)~\cite{bengio2023gflownet}.
 A GFlowNet learns a stochastic policy for constructing objects step by step, with the objective of sampling them with probability proportional to a given reward function.
 This framing treats generation as a reinforcement learning problem over compositional action spaces, while also providing a probabilistic model over the final outcomes.
+Unlike argmax-based optimization, GFlowNets sample outcomes proportional to their rewards, enabling the discovery of diverse high-reward solutions rather than a single mode.